Home / Romance / Don't Leave Me / Chapter Three

 "He's loaded, but doesn't flaunt it," she said.
 Truth be told, I couldn't care less about his wealth.
 I was thoroughly over billionaires and their bad attitudes.
 After all, my experiences with the rich hadn't exactly been sunshine and roses.

 Take Matthew's parents, for example.
 The first time I met them, they acted like I wasn't good enough.
-His mother kept droning on about a "classy wedding" and an "A-list planner," while eyeing me down through her fake eyelashes.
+His mother kept droning on about a "classy wedding" and an "A-list planner," while eyeing me up and down through her fake eyelashes.

-i arrived for the interview, very nervous and disoriented.
+I arrived for the interview, very nervous and disoriented.
 Reaching the waiting area, I spotted a man already sitted there.
 He was ridiculously handsome, like a model with dark, curly hair that brushed the collar of his perfectly tailored grey suit.
 He looked like he belonged on a magazine cover, not waiting for a job interview.

 "Here for an interview?" he asked, in a deep barritone voice that sent shivers down my spine – not in a good way.
 I wasn't even remotely ready to date, let alone deal with a potentially charming distraction.
 So, I simply nodded, not trusting myself to speak.